Buy your own zip code: towns for sale in Montana, Wyoming

 For Walker, a professional photographer whose husband unexpectedly died in 2006, Pray represents a chapter in her life that is closing - and it is bittersweet.

-“This is some beautiful country,” she said of a property near the Yellowstone River’s world-class trout fishery and Chico Hot Springs, a resort favoured by international tourists.
+“This is some beautiful country,” she said of a property near the Yellowstone River’s world-class trout fishery and Chico Hot Springs, a resort favored by international tourists.

 Editing By Cynthia Johnston and Jackie Frank